itsThorgin/GazeLab/README.md

 We're here to fight those sly little shifts in your gaze - the ones tricking your brain into thinking you're dead-on target while your crosshair is a tiny bit off.
 GazeLab helps your eyes, brain and hands coordinate better.

 **Important tip:** Don’t force your eyes.
 Let them glide naturally after acquisition flicks.
-Relax your face, neck, shoulders, and arms.
+Try to relax your face, neck, shoulders, and arms.
 The goal?
-Keep your gaze on the center dot.
-At least half of your training sesh should feel smooth and effortless.
+Keep your gaze on the center dot - it should stay sharp and in focus.
+At slower speeds, it must be crystal clear.
+Your sweet spot is the tier and sublevel where you can still see the center dot without a problem, but going one level faster starts to push it out of focus.
+For training in Fast tiers, the dot can blur more - but never to the point it becomes just a smudge.
+Aim to train at a speed where the center dot stays clearly visible, even as you push into higher tiers.
 ---

 ## How It Helps